 We make every effort to overcome these limitations by improving their accessibility and where possible, will provide accessible alternatives.
 If however you experience any accessibility problems with our site, please contact us.

-Help Musicians UK does not assume responsibility for third party applications.
+Help Musicians does not assume responsibility for third party applications.

 - Links present on some pages allowing you to share content on your Twitter or Facebook accounts are supplied by a third party application.
 This content may include inadequately labelled links or invalid HTML markup.